PrefectHQ/prefect/docs/orchestration/faq/faq.md

 ### How do I set a task to be an upstream task?

 When there is no data dependency between tasks, upstream tasks can be set in two ways.
+They are equivalent, so choose what works best for your coding style.

 Method 1 (`upstream_tasks` argument):
 ```python